Guide for Authors

 1. Papers must be in English, written in a concise manner because the value of the paper will be considered relative to its length.

 2. Submission of a paper implies that it contains original work that has not previously been published (except in the form of an abstract or as an electronic preprint) and that has not being submitted for publication elsewhere, that its publication is approved by all authors and by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere including electronically in the same form, in any other language, without the written consent of the copyright-holder.
+To verify compliance, the articles may be checked for similarity by originality or duplicate checking software.

 3. Authors are required to disclose papers published or under review in other journals that are based on similar methods or data.
 Please cite and explain how the current paper differs from these similar papers.